Overhead Ratio Formula (Table of Contents)

 Overhead Ratio Formula

-Overhead Ratio can be defined as the ratio of the operating expenses and summation of operating income and taxable net interest income.
-It can also be defined as the comparison of any firm’s operating expenses to total income that is not attributable to the firm’s goods and services.
+The overhead Ratio is the ratio of the operating expenses and the summation of operating income and taxable net interest income.
+It can also be defined as comparing any firm’s operating expenses to total income not attributable to its goods and services.

 Here’s the overhead ratio formula –